 - Prison Notebooks by Antonio Gramsci

-- Radical Philosophy: An Introduction (pdf) by Chad Kautzer
+- Radical Philosophy: An Introduction (PDF version) by Chad Kautzer

-- Marx’s Concept of the Alternative to Capitalism (pdf) by Peter Hudis
+- Marx’s Concept to the Alternative to Capitalism (PDF version) by Peter Hudis

 - Pedagogy of the Oppressed by Paulo Freire